compbiozurich/UZH-BIO392/course-results/2021/daniel-walther/2021-10-10-daniel-walther-learning_goals.md

 - What is "liftover" being used for?
   => _To translate/transform between reference genome assemblies_
-- Linkage disequilibrium and population genetics
-	- What do you analyse with PLINK?
-	  => _exam relevant?_
-	- Examples for filters/parameters used in linkage analysis => _exam relevant?_

 ### Genomic privacy ?

-_exam relevant?_

 - genome "Beacons"
   =>